 In September, when the AFP expected the conflict to enter its final stages, the heritage conservation advocacy group Culture Aid traveled to the municipality to embark on its cultural mapping project.
-Tugaya, once listed in the UNESCO Tentative List for Heritage Sites, was later removed and nominated instead to be included in the UNESCO Intangible Cultural Heritage Listdue to the intangible cultural traditions of the Maranao.
+Tugaya, once listed in the UNESCO Tentative List for Heritage Sites, was later removed and nominated to be included in UNESCO's Intangible Cultural Heritage List due to the intangible cultural traditions of the Maranao.

 Maranao traditions and art have been classified into Tangible and Intangible: Tangible art refers to the more visible and material representations of cultural heritage, such as weaving textiles, wood carvings, body tattoos, crafted musical instruments, amongst others; Intangible heritage is considered more delicate as it’s prone to the danger of discontinuation.
 These include oral traditions and expressions, performing arts such as songs and dances, social practices and rituals, knowledge and practices that concern nature and the Universe.